terraform-ibm-modules/terraform-ibm-zvsi/solutions/standard/README.md

 After you replace the contents of the `override.json` file with your configuration, you can edit the resources within.
 Make use that you set the template `override` variable to `true` as an input variable.

-Locally run configurations do not require a Terraform `apply` command to generate the `override.json`.
-To view your current configuration, run the `terraform refresh` command.

 #### Overriding only some variables

 The `override.json` file does not need to contain all elements.
 For example,